The Dowager’s hump used to be a type of posture that was only associated with elderly women.

 Now that you’ve loosened up the muscles it’s a good time to begin creating length in the tight neck muscles.

-I guarantee that if you’ve never stretched your neck out before, that after doing so you’ll feel great!
+If you’ve never stretched your neck out before you’ll neck will feel great afterwards!

 Step 3: Strengthen the Front Neck Muscles

 If you lack strength in the deep cervical flexors of the neck, your head will move forward without resistance.

 By strengthening these muscles at the front of your neck, you’ll create strength to help push your head back and upright without having to consciously think about it.